Table of Contents

 The Career Development Center staff facilitates the process of career growth for St. Thomas students.
 Services include cover letter and resumé building workshops, on-campus recruiting, internship services, testing, and a variety of other career management assistance.
 All services are confidential, and most are free.
 The center is located on the first floor of Murray-Herrick Campus Center.
 For more information, call (651) 962-6761, or visit the Career Development Center website.

 The Center for Writing provides assistance in writing, reading, and critical thinking to graduate and undergraduate students, faculty, staff, and alumni.
 At the graduate level, the Center provides intensive one-on-one conferences at any stage of the writing process.
 Students may seek assistance early in their work as they are becoming accustomed to writing in their field at the graduate level.
-Graduate writers may also want to conference with consultants as they develop or revise their final papers for their course, and as they write their proposals and final M.A.
+Graduate writers may also want to conference with consultants as they develop or revise their final papers for their courses, or as they write their proposals and final M.A.
 Essays.
 Two graduate students are available for consultations throughout the academic year, as well as the director of the Center, Dr. Susan Callaway.
 Online resources and consulting are also available through the Center for Writing website.
 For more information, please contact Dr. Susan J. Callaway, Director and Associate Professor of English.

 Disability Resources provides reasonable and appropriate accommodations to students with qualified physical disabilities.
 Eligibility for these services requires documentation from a licensed professional that identifies the nature of the disability and the kinds of accommodations that are recommended.
 For more information, call (651) 962-6315, or visit the Disability Resources website.

 UST students, faculty, and staff are able to register their cell phone numbers with the UST Emergency Notification system.
 This system will only be used by the University's Department of Public Safety and only in the most extreme cases involving the safety of the University community, including class cancellations.
 To register your cell phone, follow the instructions at https://www.stthomas.edu/irt/emergencynotificationsystem/.
 More information about the Emergency Notification System can be found on the UST Cares website.